-This matcha green tea buttercream is light and creamy and full of delicious matcha flavor!
-The matcha powder is balanced with a hint of vanilla and it reminds me of my favourite matcha latte in buttercream form.
+This easy matcha green tea buttercream is light, creamy and full of delicious matcha flavour.
+It also has a hint of vanilla like a matcha latte in buttercream form!

 Jump to: